About the Project

 Our client Great Agriculture Co., Ltd., started to use i-Plants for managing corn production last year.
 Its corn production area is more than 500 hectares, with a total of more than 100 farmers.
 In order to use the i-Plants system, they all equipped with a tablet, not only to manage diseases and insect pests early, but also to manage soil conditions and achieve quality control.

 The record data using i-Plants to record can not be changed once uploaded, which is usually written with paper and pen in the past. i-Plants can be plugged in with further function like order system, and become a one-stop service.

 Consumers can see the whole growth process of crops by scanning into i-Plants customer platform via mobile phones.
 The platform not only provides the recoding of photos during the process from seedlings to harvest, but also the climate and soil data.

 i-Plants records crops growing status with the field recording APP.
-It also combines agricultural big data to let farmers know the right time for application of pesticide or fertilizer and harvest.
-Usually, crop pests would break out when accumulate to a certain extent, and Taiwan Agricultural Research Institute has the monitoring data every week in last few years.
+It also combines big agricultural data to let farmers know the right time for the application of pesticides or fertilizer and harvest.
+Usually, crop pests would break out when accumulate to a certain extent, and the Taiwan Agricultural Research Institute has the monitoring data every week in the last few years.
 Before the outbreak, i-Plants will inform the farmer.
 So that they can do the precaution early without conjecture by themselves.
 Since there is a database for reference, i-Plants can also assist novice farmers for farming.